1971Merlin/CS-64180/readme.md

 Github repo for documenting and exploring a mystery microcontroller PCB I found in a junk pile.
 Age is early 1990's at a guess.

-Based on the HD64180 (Zilog Z180) with 8k ROM and 8K RAM and a serial port, this mystery board deserves some exploration!
+Based on the hitachi HD64180 (https://en.wikipedia.org/wiki/Hitachi_HD64180, the precursor to the Zilog Z180 CPU) with 8k ROM, 8K RAM and a serial port, this mystery board deserves some exploration!

 ROM Dumps don't appear to contain any useful text such as a copyright statement or manufacturer name.
 Unit is unlabelled. found in Adleiade, south austrlia, so most likely designed and built in Australia.